 Maelstrom Research activities are supported by the following funding agencies:

-The Maelstrom Research program brings together an international team of epidemiologists, statisticians, and computer scientists who develops methods and open-source software which facilitate data harmonization and co-analysis across collaborating epidemiological studies.
+The Maelstrom Research program brings together an international team of epidemiologists, statisticians, and computer scientists who develop methods and open-source software which facilitate data harmonization and co-analysis across collaborating epidemiological studies.
 Drs.
 Isabel Fortier and Vincent Ferretti lead Maelstrom Research’s head office located at the Research Institute of the McGill University Health Center (RI-MUHC) in Montreal (Canada).
 Investigators from research institutions in North America and Europe are central to the achievement of Maelstrom Research’s activities.
 These activities are organized within three operational teams:

 - Software Development team Under the leadership of Drs.
 Vincent Ferretti and Paul Burton, the Software Development team ensures the development of software, websites and information technology tools and supervises the implementation of data infrastructures required by partner projects.